Faith In Action

 Taste of the Town REACH Fundraiser

 Taste of the Town is a great opportunity to sample foods from more than 20 restaurants, bakeries and caterers while also supporting REACH, the local, faith-based organization that operates the cold-weather homeless shelter and other programs.
-Our church usually reserves a 10-person table, which fills up fast.
+Our church usually reserves an 8-person table, which fills up fast.

 Potter’s Bowl to support free clinic

-Sunday in November (no 2024 date yet) at the Elks Club
+Sunday , November 3, at the Elks Club

 Tickets required